 You’re invited to ERS’s biggest party of the year!
-Join us at Tribeca Rooftop on Monay, April 21 to celebrate our honorees and toast to the centenary of The Great Gatsby.
+Join us at Tribeca Rooftop on Monday, April 21 to celebrate our honorees and toast to the centenary of The Great Gatsby.
 The evening begins at 7 PM with cocktails and hors d’oeuvres on the roof overlooking the Hudson River at sunset.
 Guests will then enjoy a decadent sit-down dinner, live entertainment, and a tribute to the evening’s honorees.
 A brief live auction will feature one-of-a-kind and experiential packages unique to ERS.

 EVENT DETAILS